leonardoalt/ethereum_formal_verification_overview/README.md

 There are several projects aiming at formal specification and verification of smart contracts.
 The list given here is separated by target language and then sorted alphabetically.
 A few resource links are given with each project.
 For more resources on a specific project please visit the project's page.

+There is also an overwhelming amount of papers describing techniques related to formal verification of smart contracts.
+For example, visit https://ntu-srslab.github.io/smart-contract-publications/ and type `2020` into the search box.
+For that reason I am not listing anymore papers describing techniques for which I could not find the actual tool.

 #### Specification

 * [Act](https://github.com/ethereum/act): Act allows specification of storage updates, pre/post conditions and contract invariants.
 Its tool suite also has proof backends able to prove many properties via Coq, SMT solvers, or hevm.